-- a) varicose vein injections;

-- b) smoking cessation aids;

-- c) vaccines;

-- d) injectable and oral vitamins;

-- e) treatments for weight loss, including drugs, proteins and food or dietary supplements;

-- f) natural health products including homeopathic products, herbal medicines, traditional medicines, nutritional and dietary supplements, unless specifically listed as covered under this benefit;

-- g) fertility treatments;

-- h) sexual dysfunction drugs;

-- i) hair growth stimulants;

-- i) services, treatment or supplies that:

-- i. are not Medically Necessary;

-- ii. are for cosmetic purposes only;

-- iii. are elective in nature; or

-- iv. have experimental or investigative indication;

-- k) procedures related to drugs injected by a Health Practitioner or Physician in a private clinic;

-- l) drugs that Blue Cross determines are intended to be administered in hospital, based on the way they are administered and the condition the drug is used to treat;

-- m) expenses that are covered under any government health care coverage or charges payable under a workers' compensation board/commission, any automobile insurance bureau or any other similar law or public plan;

-- n) services, treatment or supplies the Participant receives free of charge;

-- o) charges that would not have been incurred if no coverage existed;

-- p) drugs that are eligible under the travel benefit provided by the group policy (if applicable);
+- ii. are for cosmetic purposes only; - iii. are elective in nature; or - iv. have experimental or investigative indication; - I) procedures related to drugs injected by a Health Care Professional in a private clinic; - m) drugs that Blue Cross determines are intended to be administered in hospital, based on the way they are administered and the condition the drug is used to treat; - n) expenses that are covered under any government health care coverage or charges payable under a workers' compensation board/commission, any automobile insurance bureau or any other similar law or public plan; - o) services, treatment or supplies the Participant receives free of charge; - p) charges that would not have been incurred if no coverage existed; or - q) drugs that are eligible under the travel benefit provided by the group policy (if applicable).

-- q) all forms of cannabis; or

-- r) pharmacy services.